 It can be difficult for nonprofits to incur the costs of paid interns and it can be equally difficult for students to choose an unpaid internship over a paid spring or summer job.
 APPLES and community partners share equally in the cost of the stipend paid to students.
 This arrangement allows for APPLES to offer high-impact internships to all undergraduates at reduced cost to community organizations.

 Organizations new to partnering with APPLES should contact Becca Bender for more information about getting connected.
-To apply for service-learning interns, complete a profile and fill out an application on the APPLES Partner Portal.
+The application to request a spring 2017 service-learning intern is currently closed.

 - Coordinate publicity of internship opportunities.

 - Assist with intern selection and ongoing troubleshooting.

 - Provide networking opportunities through workshops and seminars.

 - Provide intern with orientation to the organization’s mission and goals.

 - Complete the work plan and arrange for payment of stipend to intern.

 - Provide training, supervision, feedback and resources for the intern.
 Supervision is an integral part of the internship experience.
 Site supervisors and interns are required to meet at least one time each week throughout the internship.